 ACH system is used for making low-volume transactions that are not urgent.
 There are a number of ACH systems around the world, in India, the ACH system is monitored under the National Automated Clearing House and National Electronic Funds Transfer.

 You may not know but many of us already must have been interacting with this system for some time without being aware of it.
-Some of the most common usages of ACH debit transactions are insurance payments, loans, mortgages, PF transfers, pension deposits, etc.
+Some of the most common usages of these transactions are insurance payments, loans, mortgages, PF transfers, pension deposits, etc.